OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Introduction

 \section{Introduction}

-Remote Earth observation from space has found wide applications in disaster monitoring and wildfire detection.
-Existing Earth observation satellites serve purely as sensors, with remote sensing images downloaded to the ground for analysis.
-However, the current paradigm causes significant delays in analytics result delivery.
-After capturing data, satellites must cache it until they make contact with a ground station.
-Such connections may take several hours or even days~\cite{pbc2018planet}, preventing Earth observation data from being used for time-sensitive tasks like maritime surveillance~\cite{eoapplication} and disaster monitoring~\cite{leyva-mayorga2023satellite}.
-Moreover, current paradigms significantly limit the coverage of the constellation.
-The constrained satellite-to-ground downlink channel prevents all the spatiotemporal data from being downloaded, limiting the areas that can be analyzed within a given timeframe~\cite{denby2023kodan}.
+Satellite-based Earth observation has found wide applications such as in urban development and disaster monitoring.
+Yet, existing constellations employ satellites merely as passive sensors, capturing data that must be downloaded for ground analytics.
+This paradigm causes significant delay and data loss due to limited ground-satellite connection windows and bandwidth.
+These delays range from several hours to days~\cite{pbc2018planet}, making the data unusable by time-sensitive tasks like maritime surveillance~\cite{eoapplication} and disaster monitoring~\cite{leyva-mayorga2023satellite}.
+Furthermore, most data collected by a satellite will eventually be dropped due to bufferbloat~\cite{wang2024infiltrating}, limiting coverage and data availability within a timeframe~\cite{denby2023kodan}.

-Recent developments in nanosatellites have equipped Earth observation satellites with onboard computation units.
-These units, despite having limited computation power, unleash in-orbit computational abilities through the newly proposed orbital edge computing (OEC) architecture~\cite{denby2019orbital}.
-OEC alleviates downlink channel constraints by filtering low-value data such as images covered by clouds~\cite{denby2023kodan}, or compressing image data before downlink~\cite{du2024earth}.
-However, major image analysis is still performed on the ground with downloaded raw data.
-As we show in Appendix~\ref{appdx:ground_assist_framework}, this approach does not fully utilize in-orbit computing, and still results in significant downlink congestion compared to delivering just analytics results.
-It also incurs a long analytics delay that hinders inter-constellation collaborations like tip-and-cue~\cite{cheng2024eagleeye}.
+Recent advances in nanosatellites have enabled on-board computation on Earth observation satellites~\cite{donahue2024planet}, which gave rise to the concept of orbital edge computing (OEC)~\cite{denby2019orbital}.
+OEC alleviates downlink channel constraints by filtering low-value data such as cloud-coverage images~\cite{denby2023kodan}, or compressing data before downlink~\cite{sun2025deepspace}.
+However, major analytics are still ground-based with downloaded raw data, resulting in long analytics delay that hinders time-sensitive applications.

-Recent works~\cite{denby2020orbital} have explored the possibility of performing lightweight analysis fully in orbit.
-As a single OEC satellite's computation capability is limited, multiple satellites are utilized to form an analytics constellation.
-Different satellites are involved in either data parallel processing, where each satellite analyzes a part of the ground region, or compute parallel, where each satellite processes one part of the analysis.
-However, as we demonstrate in Section~\ref{sec:preliminary_study:oec}, such independent parallelisms inefficiently utilize in-orbit computing resources and preclude the constellation from undertaking complex analytics tasks.